Blonde Bombshell Abby Dowse Flaunts Major Cleavage In Tight Neon Green Bodysuit

 Dowse opted to rock a neon green bodysuit that left little to the imagination and clung to every inch of her curves.
 The bodysuit had long sleeves that covered up her arms, but the neckline scooped down low and flaunted a major amount of cleavage.
 The sides of the bodysuit stretched high over her hips, nearly to her ribcage, and elongated her legs — as well as exposed some more skin.
 Her toned legs were on full display in the outfit, and her curvaceous figure looked incredible.

 Though Dowse’s toned stomach was hidden by the fabric, there was still plenty for her fans to drool over.
 She kept the accessories simple for the snap, rocking just a pair of aviator sunglasses and the cross necklace she nearly always wears.
-She perched on the edge of a chair and took the selfie herself in the mirror, her blonde locks tumbling down her shoulders.
-Her bedroom, done up in neutral shades, was visible in the background of the selfie.
+She perched on the edge of a chair and took the selfie in the mirror, her blond locks tumbling down her shoulders.
+Her bedroom, done up in neutral shades, was visible in the background.
 The bright hue of her bodysuit, which she mentioned in the caption was from the retailer Oh Polly, contrasted with the otherwise neutral shades in her space.

 Her followers loved the snap, which received over 9,800 likes in just four hours.
 They couldn’t get enough of Dowse’s insane physique in the look, and filled the comments section with compliments about both her beauty and the outfit itself.